MKLab-ITI/pygrank/docs/userguide/quickstart.md

 hk5_advanced = hk5 >> pg.SeedOversampling() >> pg.Sweep() >> pg.Normalize("max")
 ```

-2.&nbsp;Automatically load a graph and a community of nodes with some shared attribute.
+## 2. Load a graph and community
-You can also use a `networkx` graph.
-Then run the algorithm to get a graph signal that maps nodes to scores, where scores indicate
-structural proximity to community members.
+Automatically load a graph and a community of nodes with a shared attribute.
+You can also create a custom `networkx` graph.
+Run the algorithm to get a graph signal that maps nodes to scores indicating structural proximity to community members.

 ```python
 _, graph, community = next(pg.load_datasets_one_community(["eucore"]))